atalw/fromthetransistor/04/linker/README.md

 That said, implementing this was a great exercise in figuring out a topic on my own since I couldn't find any relevent implementations, reliable stack overflow answers or blog posts.
-For future reference I've added links to all the resources I've used incase you're learning or I revisit this to extend it.
+For future reference I've added links to all the resources I've used incase you're learning or I revisit to extend it.

-## How to use
+### How to use
-- Compile without linking.
+- First, compile a program without linking.
 This will generate an object file.
 So for C, use
 ```
 gcc -c main.c
 ```